 OTHER VAGUELY INTERESTING BIT!

+This is an example of adding a command control to the standard toolbar of Word using the controlÆs ID rather than its name.
 Taken directly from Words VBA help on CustomizationContext, the example adds the File Versions button to the Standard toolbar.
 The command bar customisation is saved in the template attached to the active document.